PopovEvgeniy/rtfsimplifier/readme.txt

                                  Rtf simplifier

-                                  Version 0.8.9.1
+                                  Version 0.8.9.2

-                         This software made by Popov Evgeniy Alekseyevich
+                         This software was made by Popov Evgeniy Alekseyevich

 System requirement